markclare1992/UdacityD3/V2/README.md

 ### Feedback

-1. Difficult to see data values for individual point.
+Person 1.
+Difficult to see data values for individual point.
-2. Large range in y values makes plot appear zoomed out.
+Person 2.
+Large range in y values makes plot appear zoomed out.
-3. Plot looks basic.
+Person 3.
+Plot looks basic.
-4. Legend not in same order as points on plot.
+          Legend not in same order as points on plot.

 ### Edit